ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 Gantt tools oriented on managers, not on programmers.
 They're mostly focused on very different things (duration, "resources", "materials", large scope) and provide relatively heavyweight workflow.

-Things should change when a planning tool lies in perfomer's hands.
+Things should change when a planning tool lies in the hands of _perfomer_.
-**TODO**

-Yet you should take it with a grain of salt.
+When it has no distracting or heavyweight concepts.
+When it could simply be used in the parallel with the work itself without breaking the flow.
+Then complex things would become much possible to be solved.

+Yet I still have more questions than answers.
+How many programmers actually face such kind of issues (and how often)?
+Don't I overcomplicate it?
+Isn't my remedy worse than the original disease?

+Let's leave them open for now.

 ## Acknowledges